Set up the terms for catering services: Catering Contract

 How do I improve and grow my catering business?

 - Test your menu items.
 It may be tempting at times to try to create unique menus based on your client's preferences, but it is always wise to test your recipes.
-Research ahead of time what substitutions will work if you should need to make last minute changes.
+Research ahead of time what substitutions will work should you need to make last-minute changes.
 If you are catering an event in a remote or unfamiliar area, try to visit the venue in advance to see if your recipes will work in that environment.

 - Get to know your customer.
 Customers can be fickle and some may not quite know what they want.
 Remember that for them, this event may be the only large event they have ever hosted.
 Try to help guide them to a decision that will make them happy.

 - Hire experienced team members.
-While you may be a great chef, you may not be the best at leading a team.
-If you need help, find the best support staff you can and let them help you run a top-rated catering company.
+While you may be a great chef, you may need help at leading a team.
+Find the best support staff you can and let them help you run a top-rated catering company.

 - Learn how to manage your money well.
 Catering gigs are often seasonal.
 You'll need to find ways to survive the lean months.
 If you already own a restaurant, you may try adding food trucks for an additional avenue of income.
 If you can, find an accountant who has experience with your industry to manage your books and do your taxes.